spheronFdn/documentations/versioned_docs/version-3.0.0-beta/projects/environment-variables.md

 ## Variable got Environment

-<strong>you can add an environment variable by going to Project Settings -> Environment Variables </strong>
+<strong>You can add an environment variable by going to Project Settings -> Environment Variables </strong>

 Spheron users can attach a deployment environment with a particular build environment variable.
 Attaching an environment to a variable will give users the flexibility to use variables only for a particular environment.
 For e.g., if users have different environment variables for the development and production environment, they can put 2 different values for the same variable key connected with different deployment environments.